Updated Jan 2023

 WHAT IS THE OMICRON VARIANT AND WHY IS IT ONE OF THE VARIANTS OF CONCERN (VOC)?

-Omicron (scientific name B.1.1.529) is the new COVID variant, first detected and reported in Botswana and South Africa in November 2021, when a sudden exponential (5-fold) rise in daily cases was seen over a short period of a week.
+Omicron (scientific name B.1.1.529 or BA.1) is the latest COVID variant, first detected and reported in Botswana and South Africa in November 2021, when a sudden exponential (5-fold) rise in daily cases was seen over a short period of a week.
 It is a highly mutated variant with around 50 mutations in total out of which some 30 mutations are in the spike (S) proteins which are the important surface proteins helping the coronavirus to enter human body cells.
 This makes the Omicron variant highly transmissible and very fast spreading.
-Therefore, WHO classifies it as a variant of concern (VOC) on 26th November 2021.
+Therefore, WHO classified it as a variant of concern (VOC) on 26th November 2021.

-Omicron subvariants are now seen circulating in many parts of the world.
-BA.2 was identified in India, USA, UK, and some countries in Europe.
-It has been called ‘stealth Omicron’ by some.
-It spreads faster and has replaced the original Omicron variant (now called BA.1) as the dominant strain in USA, EU, UK, India, and several other parts of the world, including Asia and Africa.
-Since then, BA.2 has continued mutating and many of its sub-lineages are under monitoring, like BA.2.3.20, BA.2.75 and BJ.1.
-The sub-lineage BA.2.75 is gaining dominance in many countries including India.
-All these sub-lineages are being studied for their infectivity and immune escape.
+Omicron subvariants were seen circulating in many parts of the world.
+BA.2 was subsequently identified in India, USA, UK, and some countries in Europe.
+It was called ‘stealth Omicron’ by some.
+BA.2 spreads faster and replaced the original Omicron variant (BA.1) as the dominant strain in USA, EU, UK, India, and several other parts of the world, including Asia and Africa.
+Since then, BA.2 has continued mutating and many of its sub-lineages emerged like BA.2.3.20, BA.2.75, and BJ.1.
+The sub-lineage BA.2.75 spread in many countries including India.
+All these sub-lineages are being further studied for their infectivity and immune escape.

+Omicron strain showed further variants (sub-variants) in 2022.
+These sub-variants that subsequently emerged were BA.3, BA.4, and BA.5.
 In Jan 2022, BA.3 variant was also found in South Africa but that showed fewer mutations than BA.1 and is likely less infective or transmissible.
-BA.4 and BA.5 variants detected in South Africa in April 2022, and now in many other parts of the world including USA, EU, UK, and India, are also being tracked by the WHO.
+BA.4 and BA.5 variants were detected in South Africa in April 2022, and then in other parts of the world including USA, EU, UK, and India.
 Sub-lineages of BA.4 (BA.4.6), and BA.5 (BF.7 and BQ.1), are under monitoring by WHO.
 BQ.1 is now dominant in USA and was also detected in India.
-BF.7 was detected in October 2022 in China, and then in India, and is spreading in EU.

 DOES OMICRON HAVE DIFFERENT SYMPTOMS THAN EARLIER COVID VARIANTS?